-Ambient computing is in the air
+Ambient computing is in the air, but what is it?

 Everybody’s talking about ambient computing.
 And there is so much to talk about.

 But with all this chatter comes confusion.
 People disagree on what ambient computing is, how it works and what it’s for.
+So let’s bring clarity to this muddled and confused concept.

 Ambient computing: Both hype and happening

+First and foremost, ambient computing is not a technology.
 When you talk about, say, “internet computing” or “wireless computing,” you’re talking about a very specific set of technologies, protocols, standards and devices.

 Ambient computing isn’t like that.
 It’s not specific.
 But it does point to a profound shift in how business operates, how we get things done and, ultimately, human culture.